WickedFlame/Broadcast/README.md

 # WickedFlame Broadcast
 ------------------------------

 A simple fire and forget request/response and messaging commponent.
-Supports a basic implementation of synchronous and async request/response (commands/queries) and notifications
+Supports a basic implementation of synchronous and async tasks/jobs (commands/queries) and notifications processing queue.

 ## Installation
 ------------------------------